Ape Out: Reception

 Ape Out received "generally favorable" reviews on both platforms, according to review aggregator website Metacritic.
-The PC version scores an 83 from 34 international critics on Metacritic, and a score of 84 from 31 international critics on the Nintendo Switch.
+On OpenCritic, Ape Out received a "strong" approval rating of 89%.

 Awards

+The game was a finalist for the 2016 Independent Games Festival's "Best Student Game" award but lost to Beglitched.
 The game was nominated for "Best Visual Design" and "Best Audio" at the 2019 Golden Joystick Awards, and for the Off Broadway Award for Best Indie Game at the New York Game Awards, and won the award for "Audio Achievement" at the 16th British Academy Games Awards, whereas its other nomination was for "Debut Game".